cvmfs/cvmfsexec/README.md

 The cvmfs code and configuration is installed in a "dist" subdirectory under where the scripts are.
-The easiest way to create the dist directory is to use "makedist".
+The easiest way to create the dist directory is to use `makedist`.
 It takes a parameter of "osg", "egi", or "default" to install the latest cvmfs and configuration rpm from one of those three sources.
-Requires "rpm2cpio".
+Requires `rpm2cpio`.

 To customize any cvmfs configuration settings, put them in dist/etc/cvmfs/default.local.
 In particular you may want to set